WilliamsiNFINITE/Bug-tracker-VariaMos/AdminsREADME.md

 # Informations for VariaMos team
-This file is intended for VariaMos admins.
+This file is intended for VariaMos developers.

 ## Google reCAPTCHA
 Once the Bug Tracker is added to VariaMos, the `GoogleReCaptchaKey` variable in `client/src/utils/variables` needs to be changed.